Applies to: SQL Server (all supported versions) Azure SQL Database

 For information about how to move the master data and log files, see Move System Databases.

-For Azure SQL Database logical server, the user has no control over the size of the master database.
+For Azure SQL Database server, the user has no control over the size of the master database.

-For Azure SQL Database logical server, the user has no control over these database options.
+For Azure SQL Database single databases and elastic pools, the user has no control over these database options.

 |Database option||Default value||Can be modified|